JamesKibathi/Kilimo-CRUD---Fintech-Interview/README.md

 # Kilimo-CRUD---Fintech-Interview
-KIlimo School CRUD for Software Dev role at Fintech
+Kilimo School CRUD App for Software Dev role at Fintech

-Built using Ruby on rails
+API built using Ruby on rails

 ##Installation guidelines
 - Make sure you have Ruby installed on your machine